modevol-com/gqloom/packages/mikro-orm/README.md

 This package provides GQLoom integration with [Mikro ORM](https://mikro-orm.io/):

-- Use MikroORM's Entity Schema as the silk thread;
+- Use MikroORM's Entity Schema as the silk;
 - Weaving the silk into MikroORM's Entity Schema;
 - Generating GraphQL operations from MikroORM's Entity Schema;